-The Yale Center for Environmental Law & Policy, a joint initiative between the Yale School of the Environment and Yale Law School, applies data-driven environmental policymaking to advance sustainability agendas in governance, industrial, and societal applications around the world.
-The Center is directed by Professor Daniel Esty, an internationally-renowned expert in environmental metrics, green corporate strategies, and sustainable economic development.
+Proposal Description: The Yale Center for Environmental Law & Policy, a joint initiative between the Yale School of the Environment and Yale Law School, applies data-driven environmental policymaking to advance sustainability agendas in governance, financial, and societal applications around the world.
+The Center is directed by Professor Daniel Esty, a leading expert in environmental policy, sustainable finance, and trade reform.
 The Center seeks Tobin Research Fellows with a passion for applying their economics expertise to resolve outstanding environmental issues.
-Tobin Fellows will work closely with Professor Esty, Center Associate Director Quinn Yeargain, and Dr. Martin Wolf.
+Tobin Fellows will work closely with Professor Esty, Center Associate Director Tyler Quinn Yeargain, and postdoctoral associates Nathan de Arriba-Sellier and Martin Wolf.

 - Caroline Benedetti